narcine/Tchoupi/README.md

 # Tchoupi
 Tchoupi is a basic player with interactive subtitles.
-It will help you to learn a language.
-A easy way to translate a word without opening any translator.
+It gives you an easy way to translate a word without opening any translator.

 ## Prerequisites
 If you want to build the source code you need to install Qt :